AnotherKamila/anotherkamila.github.com/about/index.md

 # License

-Unless otherwise noted, all content of this website is [free](/LICENSE).
+Unless otherwise noted, all content of this website is [as free as possible](/LICENSE).
 However, there is a problem with the public domain in some countries; let me know if you can suggest "more free" licensing options.

 # Website Source